jpw1991/chebs-necromancy/README.md

 Date | Version | Notes
 --- | --- | ---
-15/02/2023 | 1.8.2 | Skeleton woodcutters can be crafted using flint
-14/02/2023 | 1.8.1 | Skeleton woodcutters added
+15/02/2023 | 1.8.2 | Skeleton woodcutters can be crafted using flint; Refueler pylon optimized and can now also cook 14/02/2023 | 1.8.1 | Skeleton woodcutters added
 12/02/2023 | 1.8.0 | Orb of Beckoning working; remove old attack target code from wand 12/02/2023 | 1.7.9 | Fix bug that caused coroutines to occur twice on pylons - resulting in performance impacts and limits bypass.